jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

 User can’t define scaling on Master pool.

-Now let’s move to step by step process on how to setup scaling.
+Now let’s move to step by step process on how to setup Node scaling.

 **Node Scaling**